httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The status of "MD5" and "SHA" has been updated to "insecure", and their description has been modified accordingly.

-The "id-sha-256" and "id-sha-512" algorithms have been added to the registry.

 ## Want-Digest Field Registration